-SPoRT and NSSL/CIMMS will provide lightning data for both the EFP and the EWP.
+SPORT and NSSL/CIMMS will provide lightning data for both the EFP and the EWP.

-4.3.1 WRF based Lightning Threat Forecast (GOES-R Risk Reduction)
+4.3.1 WRF based Lightning Threat Forecast

 For the EFP, SPoRT will provide a WRF based lightning threat forecast based on the real-time NSSL forecasts.
 There will be three output fields based on graupel flux, vertically integrated ice, and a blended combination of the two.
 These model runs will expose forecasters to the ability to incorporate a short-term prediction of potential lightning activity into their forecasts and the results will be routinely displayed as hourly cumulative maximum gridpoint values, with units of flashes per square km per 5 min, on the NSSL WRF website, www.nssl.noaa.gov/wrf.
+An effort is also currently being explored to include the lightning threat within the WRF members of the CAPS ensemble.
+However, it is unclear whether this will be available at the beginning of the 2011 Spring Experiment.
+When available, the lightning threat forecast will be included within the CAPS ensemble output within the EFP on N-AWIPS workstations and evaluated alongside other ensemble output fields.

-4.3.2 Lightning Detection (Baseline)
+4.3.2 Lightning Detection